 Prenatal Testing: Biophysical Profile (BPP)

-Each test parameter has points assigned to it.
-The BPP is used to assess indicators of sudden onset hypoxia as well as hypoxia that has been ongoing.
-Sudden onset (acute) hypoxia is reflected in the NST, breathing, and body movement portions of the BPP, while chronic (ongoing) hypoxia is reflected in the AFV portion.
+During the BPP, each test parameter has points assigned to it, which when added together, create an score to assess indicators of ongoing or sudden onset hypoxia.
+Sudden onset (acute) hypoxia is reflected in the NST, breathing, and body movement portions of the BPP, while chronic (ongoing) hypoxia is reflected in the AFI/AFV portion.

 Prenatal Testing: Doppler Velocimetry

-In contrast to most other fetal assessment tests, Doppler tests have been rigorously researched.
-Doppler measurements are very specific and show flow in different vessels and can pinpoint flow in the maternal component of the placenta.
-Any abnormal Doppler finding needs very close monitoring and immediate consideration as to the timing of delivery.
+Doppler measurements are very specific and show blood flow in different vessels.
+They can even pinpoint blood flow in the maternal component of the placenta.
+Any abnormal Doppler finding needs very close monitoring and immediate consideration regarding when to deliver.

 Medical Malpractice and Prenatal Testing Errors

 According to care standards, all medical personnel must follow standards of care in prenatal testing.
 Regular tests are required, and if the pregnancy is high-risk or the mother has signs of a pregnancy complication, appropriate prenatal testing must take place.
 When prenatal testing reveals health problems with the mother or baby, medical professionals must intervene.